IBM/node-igc-rest/README.md

 The authorisation file can be generated using the <https://npmjs.com/package/ibm-iis-commons> module.
 Refer to the `createInfoSvrAuthFile.js` utility there for more details.s

+Example output of running this against various versions of vanilla (uncustomised) Information Server environments can be found under the [`doc/`](https://github.com/IBM/node-igc-rest/tree/master/doc) directory of this GitHub repository.
+Note that because these are vanilla (uncustomised) environments, they will not contain any details about custom attributes or OpenIGC objects that you may have in your own environment -- to see those details, run this utility against your own environment.

 ##### Examples:

 ```shell